-Directory information may be released to anyone who requests it, unless the student specifies in writing to the Office of Records and Registration that his or her directory information be withheld.
+Directory information will be released to anyone who requests it, unless the student specifies in writing to the Student Records and Registration office that his or her directory information be withheld.
 In such case, no directory information will be released.

-- 3. A parent of an eligible student does not have access to the student's education records.
-In order for parents to have access to an eligible student's education records, beyond directory information and without written permission from the student, a parent must certify that the student is economically dependent as defined in Section 152 of the Internal Revenue Code of 1954.
-If a parent can prove dependency to the Student Records and Registration office by showing a copy of the parent's current tax report form or another acceptable report of current dependency, then the parent may have total access to the student's education records. - 4.
-A-B Tech will release a student's educational records without his or her approval only under the following circumstances: - to A-B Tech officials who have legitimate educational interest in the records. - to officials of another college or university in which a student seeks to enroll.
+- 2. A parent of an eligible student does not have access to the student's educational records.
+In order for parents to have access to an eligible student's education records, beyond directory information and without written permission from the student, a parent must certify that the student is economically dependent as defined in Section 152 of the Internal Revenue Code of 1986.
+If a parent can prove dependency to the Student Records and Registration office by showing a copy of the parent's current tax report form or another acceptable report of current dependency, then the parent may have total access to the student's education records. - 3.
+A-B Tech will release a student's educational records without his or her approval only under the following circumstances to: - Asheville-Buncombe Technical Community College officials who have legitimate educational interest in the records.